sspedowski/JUSTICE_MASTER/README.md

 1. Create new batch folder in `02_Batches/Batch_##/`
 1. Add original documents to batch folder
-1. For each document:
+1. For each document: create a summary (MD/HTML), complete the misconduct analysis table, and generate processed output files.

-  - Create summary (MD/HTML format)
-  - Complete misconduct analysis table
-  - Generate processed output files

 1. Update `99_Master_Index.xlsx` with new entries